AbhishekDinesan/AIChessEngine/README.md

 ## How does this work?

-There are three main components to this project
+There are four main components to this project
 1. Building Chess
 2. Evaluation
 3. Minimax Search Tree